erkamguresen/Responsive-Web-Design---HTML-CSS-/README.md

 ## Personal Changes

+- An index page with link to all different pages is created.
 - Design change between les 36 and les 37 is corrected (suddenly articles becomes 2 column and negative margin needs to be fixed in CSS)
 - media query break point changed to 796px in full page tutorial
 - copyright part is updated